mystudentwellbeing/Campus-Event-Hub/README.md

 * As a student I want to create an account so that I can view future events I save

+* As a student I want to share an event so that I can bring my friend to the event

 ## Figma
 https://www.figma.com/file/P8tmvTYt1H0Et5hkN3kiQK/My-Student-Wellbeing---Campus-Event-Hub?type=design&node-id=0-1&mode=design&t=4r2yyeJO134k1NVd-0